Healthdirect Free Australian health advice you can count on.

 • anxiety or other changes to your mood

-Some medicines can affect your driving so significantly that they are equivalent to drinking more than the legal limit for alcohol.
+Some medicines can affect your driving to a great extent.
+The effect can be the same as driving when you are over the legal limit for alcohol.

-If you think your medicine is affecting your driving, do not stop taking it.
-Stop driving and talk to your doctor.
+If you think your medicine is affecting your driving, do not stop taking the medicine.
+You should stop driving and talk to your doctor.
 There might be other medications you can take.

 Which medicines could affect my driving?

-Some examples of medicines that might impair your driving include:
+Some examples of medicines that might impair your driving are:

-Some medicines can make you a safer driver by treating conditions that would affect your driving, such as diabetes, epilepsy or heart disease.
+Some medicines can make you a safer driver.
+These medicines are used to treat conditions that would affect your driving, such as:

-• Ask your doctor or pharmacist whether it is safe to drive.
+Ask your doctor or pharmacist whether it is safe to drive.
+You should also:

 • Always read and follow the instructions on the medicine's warning label.